 - Poor footwear

 Sever’s usually affects active kids who are involved in sports with explosive movements such as sprinting, jumping, and kicking (hello soccer, footy, netball, basketball, running….you get the picture).
 One heel is usually affected, but in some cases both heels can be affected.

 - Insidious onset of pain

 - Tender to touch the bottom of the Achilles tendon

 - Limping (in moderate to severe cases)

-- Ice: after exercise when it is at its worst.
+- Ice: after exercise when discomfort is at it’s worse

-It is not necessary to ride this one out, and we all agree that keeping kids active is really important during those tween and early teen years.
-See a physiotherapist for a speedy recovery and good management.
+It is not necessary to ride this one out.
+Keeping kids active is really important.
+See one of our Physiotherapist for a speedy recovery and good management.